 As per picture text (Note: date is correct, but time is not correct).
-The superimposed picture is a screen-shot from video of the moment of sunrise, taken within the model.
+The superimposed picture is a screen-shot from video of the moment of sunrise, taken from within the model.
 The scale used is a quadrant divided by 90.
 Adjustment is needed since Spring has 92.8 days.
 Seasons vary from ~88 to ~94 days.

 This unit is still fully functional (but that fact is not known).
 Yet its workings were the most difficult to unravel, until the method used in Ggantija North unit was perceived.
 When tested in model form it proved extremely accurate.
 The test objective was to forecast the solstice day.
 To date determining solstice day from observation was difficult; forecasting was impossible.
 The megalithic technique made it simple.